-Rescheduling a final exam
+Rescheduling an exam

-A fee is associated with rescheduling a final exam.
-Rescheduling a final exam is determined on a case-by-case basis and granted only in exceptional circumstances.
+A fee is associated with rescheduling an exam.
+Rescheduling an exam is determined on a case-by-case basis and granted only in exceptional circumstances.

-Students who must reschedule a final examination are required to have a confirmed rewrite date within 7 business days of the initial examination date.
-The rewrite date must not exceed 30 days beyond the initial examination date.
+Students who must reschedule an exam are required to have a confirmed date within 7 business days of the initial exam date.
+The rescheduled date must not exceed 30 days beyond the initial exam date.

-Rescheduling an examination as soon as possible will help to prevent delay into the second year or graduation.
+Rescheduling an exam as soon as possible will help to prevent academic delay.